alexjlockwood/AndroidDesignPatterns/_drafts/2016-04-01-design-lib-sample-app.md

 }
 ```

-Note that in the above code, the `RecyclerView`'s maximum height is
+Note that in the above code we depend on the toolbar container's height.
-calculated using the toolbar container's height.
-As a result, we must
+As a result, we must list the toolbar container as a dependency to ensure
-list the toolbar container as a dependency to ensure that it is measured
+that it is measured and laid out before the `CustonBehavior`'s
-and laid out before the `CustonBehavior`'s `onLayoutChild()` method is called:
+`onLayoutChild()` method is called:

 ```java
 class CustomBehavior extends CoordinatorLayout.Behavior<NestedScrollView> {